 “And that is entirely the fault of the government if they run essentially a deceitful and dishonest campaign, because they cannot speak for what GPs are going to do.
 Unless they have spoken to every single practice and every single doctor, they have no idea what individual practices and doctors will do.”

-Current billing type predicts attitudes toward the policy

-Unsurprisingly, GPs in bulk billing practices are much more positive about the impact of the new incentives.
-Around one quarter to one third believe the policy will significantly improve the national bulk billing rate, patient access to health care, the financial viability of their practice and their personal income.

-Those at private billing practices were most pessimistic, with less than 10% saying it will significantly improve these factors, Healthed’s survey found.

 Will the government stick to its promises?

 Some surveyed GPs were sceptical about the incentives, fearing future rebate freezes, moving goalposts, or policy reversals.